Southern Yorkshire Dales Guided Walking Tour 2025

 Distance: 7 miles (11.5km)

-In Summary: We ascend gradually up to Malham Tarn and return to Malham via the impressive Gordale Scar and beautiful Janet’s Foss waterfall.
+In summary: We ascend gradually along a green lane and over open moorland up to Malham Tarn and return to Malham past Malham Cove and beautiful Janet’s Foss waterfall.

-Highlight: The huge natural ampitheatre of Malham Cove is always an impressive sight.
+Highlight: Looking over the limestone pavement of Malham Cove is always an impressive sight.

 Option 2 – Gordale and Malham Cove